How to Install FFmpeg on Debian 13, 12 and 11

 Download the Latest Stable FFmpeg Source on Debian

-Create build directories, detect the latest stable tarball from the official FFmpeg site, then download and unpack it.
+Create build directories, detect the latest stable tarball from the official FFmpeg site, and download both the source archive and its detached signature.

 mkdir -p ~/ffmpeg-source ~/ffmpeg-build